IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 The {ProductName} Combo component exposes several features such as filtering and grouping.

 ## Combo Features Example
-The following demo demonstrates some of the combobox features that are enabled/disabled at runtime:
+The following demo shows some `Combo` features that are enabled/disabled at runtime:

 <code-view style="height:400px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"